 - a.
-The basketball season for all non-football playing schools shall open on November 1.
-The season for all football playing schools shall open for senior high schools on the third weekend in November and for junior high schools on the Monday immediately preceding the second weekend in November.
+The basketball season for all non-football playing schools and junior high shall open on November 1.
+The season for all football playing schools shall open for senior high schools on the third weekend in November.
 A weekend is Thursday, Friday and Saturday. - b.
 The basketball season for member schools, school personnel, and players shall close with the state championship tournament.
 Students may not participate on school teams from the time the state tournament is completed in a student's particular classification, until all spring activities are completed, unless a postponement is involved.
 School personnel shall not coach directly or indirectly during this period with exception of the conditions of Rule 16 Section 2c.
 (Exception: Senior athletes may participate in Association approved all-star games after all state sponsored activities are completed.)
-School personnel are interpreted to be those people who are designated as coaches or assistant coaches within the school system.
-Those people are defined as those who comply with the requirements as set forth in Rule 13, Section 3. - c.
+School personnel are interpreted to be those people who are designated as coaches or assistant coaches within the school personnel are interpreted to be those people who are designated as coaches or assistant coaches within the school system.
+Those people are defined as those who comply with the requirements as set forth in Rule 13, Section 3.

+c.
 From the close of the basketball season until October 1, member schools and school personnel shall not hold organized basketball practice.
 Organized practice is defined as school personnel or anticipated school personnel directly or indirectly giving individual or team instruction concerning fundamentals of basketball.
 School personnel may coach his or her team in summer leagues and summer camps (see camp regulations).
 However, from the opening of school until October 1, and from the close of the basketball season until the close of school, member schools may give basketball instruction in a physical education class during the regular school day.
 When there is no organized physical education class scheduled during the school day, a school may schedule an additional class period immediately after the close of the school day not to exceed in length that of a regular school hour (60 minutes), for the purpose of conducting a physical education class.
 A school that is bringing athletes from another site may schedule its practice period immediately upon the arrival of these athletes, not to exceed in length that of a regular class period, for the purpose of conducting a physical education class.
 The practices will be conducted by the certified school coaching staff.
-Any individual is limited to the maximum time of a regular class period. - d.
+Any individual is limited to the maximum time of a regular class period.

+- d.
 Boys' teams in non-football playing schools, and all girls' teams, may hold interschool scrimmages any time after they start organized practice. - e.
 Boys' teams in football playing schools shall not hold interschool scrimmages before November 1. - f.
 Member schools shall not hold interschool scrimmages from the close of the basketball season until the close of school. - g.
-In addition to the Activities Association sponsored championship tournament series, high school teams from schools playing football are permitted sixteen basketball games, and two tournaments, or fourteen basketball games and three tournaments; teams from schools not playing football are permitted eighteen basketball games and two tournaments or sixteen basketball games and three tournaments.
-All junior high teams are permitted fourteen basketball games and two tournaments.
-A team will be charged with one game for each invitational tournament it enters in a festival a team will be charged with a game for each game played in the festival.
+In addition to the Activities Association sponsored championship tournament series, high school teams are permitted 25 basketball games, with no more than 3 tournaments; each contest is counted toward the 25 game limit.
+All junior high teams are permitted 20 basketball games with no more than two tournaments.
+A team will be charged with one game for each game played in an invitational tournament.
+In a festival a team will be charged with a game for each game played in the festival. - h.

-h.
 Member schools and individual students are limited to six interschool scrimmage dates prior to December 1.